Lactose Intolerance

 For most people it is true that, if their gut flora (modern term is gut microbiome) would be more diverse and robust, their sensitivity or perceived intolerance to lactose would be less or even non-existent.
 The simple reason for this is, that a more diverse/robust gut flora makes a greater quantity of more diverse enzymes to break down food, including lactose.
 Lactose is broken down by the enzyme lactase into common glucose and galactose.
 Lactase is produced by the epithelial cells that line the walls of the small intestine.
 Unless you have the rare metabolic disorder Galactosaemia, your body can metabolise i.e. tolerate galactose.
 Most people’s lactose problem stems from not making enough lactase.
 You can change this.
 Between 1 vegetarian capsule of Aloeride once or twice a day and a gradual increase of (and it must be) double-fermented A2 milk kefir (so all fermentation has happened outside your body) you can build a more diverse and robust gut microbiome.
 Also you should give the effect of your brain on your gut considerable consideration: more stress can translate in less tolerance to lactose.
 Your gut microbiome changes with what you eat, with your prevailing mood, with your physical activity level, and throughout seasons.

-If you make A2 milk kefir yourself, which is what Han advised to many of his patients, then, instead of just fermenting the kefir overnight, you leave it to ferment for longer (48 instead of 24hrs).
+If you make A2 milk kefir yourself, which is what I advised to many of my patients, then, instead of just fermenting the kefir overnight, you leave it to ferment for longer (48 instead of 24hrs).
 This is the same approach as taken in the Specific Carbohydrate Diet with double fermented yoghurt… lactose fermentation takes place in the jar and not in your body.
 So you’ll get all the benefit from the wider spectrum, probiotic cultures and none of the disadvantages of lactose.
 Unless your lactose intolerance is an inherited genetic fault, double fermentation can be a sensible way to grow and maintain a healthy gut microbiome, and in doing so you are likely to reduce lactose sensitivity.

 Of course you know of IgE-based, acute allergy (sufferers carry an EpiPen epinephrine autoinjector) but you may not be familiar with slow IgG immune responses.
 The danger of acute allergy is anaphylactic shock which can be triggered by food but also by biting or stinging insects or even medication.
 Thus ‘IgE’ presents a non-negotiable scenario but ‘IgG’ often allows for managed transgressions.
+Aloeride being the helpful buffer in such management.